-As you probably know by now, this week Apple announced that its superstar designer, Jonathan Ive, was leaving the company.
-Ive is reportedly leaving to start his own private design firm that will sell its design services to any company that wants to hire him.
+Back in 2019, Apple announced that its superstar designer, Jonathan Ive, was leaving the company.
+Ive left to start his own private design firm that sells its design services to any company that wants to hire him.

-It’s an end of an era in a way at Apple as Ive will no longer be exclusive to the company.
-However, both Ive and Apple have already announced that his new design firm will continue to work closely with Apple—so expect plenty of Jony Ive-designed Apple products in the future.
+It was an end of an era in a way at Apple, as Ive would no longer be exclusive to the company.
+However, both Ive and Apple announced that his new design firm will continue to work closely with Apple.

 With that in mind, we thought we’d take this opportunity to list our five favorite Jony Ive Apple designs ever (you can see the five we hated most here).

 Its wedge-shaped design was revolutionary.
-And we’re glad to see Apple has recently injected new life into the MacBook Air, updating its design with a Retina display and making its bezels 50% thinner.
+But we’re still glad to see Apple has recently injected new life into the MacBook Air, updating its design.

 Besides its curved corners and what was then a diminutive size, the iPod mini put its anodized aluminum body to perfect use by showing off some of the best color options Apple has ever used in a product.

 This choice is probably a contentious one because some people absolutely hate the design of the iPhone X. It’s our favorite iPhone design, however.
 The glorious edge-to-edge display along with the beautiful glass back is stunning— especially in the white model.

 Another iPhone that shows Ive at the top of his design game was the iPhone 4.
 This, incidentally, was the first iPhone to use an all-glass back.
 And its aluminum frame, combined with that shiny body made the iPhone 4 an absolute stunner.